richardvdweerd/ESP32-SubsciberCounter/README.md

 # ESP32-SubsciberCounter
-Displays your Youtube subscibers onto a display
+Displays the number of subscribers to your Youtube channel